YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

 **\-\-precache**
    A flag to force compass to build up the cache for the input selected model and media.
 This will rebuild the cache even if one already exists.

 **\-\-microcluster-size** [C]
    A target number of cells per microcluster.
 Compass will aggregate similar cells into clusters and compute reaction penalties for the clusters (using the mean of the cluster).

+**\-\-microcluster-file** [FILE]
+   File where a tsv of microclusters will be output.
+There will be one column where each entry has the label for what micropool/microcluster the sample is in.
+Defaults to micropools.tsv in the output directory.

+**\-\-microcluster-data-file** [FILE]
+   File where a tsv of average gene expression per microcluster will be output.
+Defaults to micropooled_data.tsv in the output directory.

 .. note::
     When using microclusters, information sharing with lambda > 0 is generally unnecessary because the microclusters already serve the same purpose.
 If both are enabled, then information will be shared between microclusters as well.